 - Localization quality assurance (LQA) refers to testing the quality of the translation and how all translated and localized elements integrate into the new version of the game.

-As these decisions will impact the project’s quality and speed, it’s important to set them from the very beginning which are your game localization goals.
+As these decisions will impact the project’s quality and speed, it’s important to set from the very beginning which are your game localization goals.

 3. Choose the best way for localizing your game